barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 Second you can use the combined work-power to do something you always wanted to do, but couldn't because you can't code.

 If you want to acquire new potential employees a good start is to send your devs to talk to them.
-Geeks might catch other geeks well when communicating in an Hackathon environment ;)
+Geeks might catch other geeks well when communicating in a Hackathon environment ;)

 ### Food
 How do so many people survive three days in front of their PCs?
-Free food and drinks is always a highlight of an Hackathon.
+Free food and drinks is always a highlight of a Hackathon.

 HackTM even had its own currency.
-They had a smoothie place, some baristas and food trucks, ice ... and so on.
+They had a smoothie place, some baristas and food trucks, ice creme, and so on.

 <img src="{{ site.baseurl }}/images/hacktm18/coffee.jpg" width="200"><img src="{{ site.baseurl }}/images/hacktm18/foodtrucks.jpg" width="400"><img src="{{ site.baseurl }}/images/hacktm18/ice.jpg" width="200">

 # Our project
-Now that you know what a Hackathon is in general.
+Now you know what a Hackathon is in general.
 Here is my report of our project at hackTM 2018 in Timisoara Romania

 ## Preparations
 What do you need to do before starting a project at a Hackathon?
-- Find an team there or bring your own
+- Find a team there or bring your own
 - Find an idea
-- Find an team name (We took Fantastic-five)
+- Find a team name (We took Fantastic-five)
 - Discuss what environment makes sense (CI/CD) but be really short on that one

 ## We met on Thursday in order to get a project idea